durasj/chipsandcode/README.md

 ## Building

+To build static HTML files that can be served by any web server run:

 ```bash
 npm run build
 ```

 > You can preview the built app with `npm run preview`.

+> The built app can be found in `/build`.

 ## Backend